mateo1mc/telegram-media-downloader/README.md

 This Python script downloads all media files from a specified Telegram group or channel using the Telethon library.
 The downloaded files are saved in a designated folder, with a count of the downloaded items displayed in the console.

+## Warning ⚠️

+This script is for educational purposes only.
+Using this script with your personal Telegram account may violate Telegram's Terms of Service and result in your account being banned.
+Use it responsibly and consider creating a dedicated test account if necessary. <br>⚠️<b>The author is not responsible for any misuse of this script.</b>⚠️

 ## Requirements

 1. Python 3.7 or later installed on your system.